snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 #.
 Set up Azure Blob storage, download the Snakemake tutorial data and upload to storage account
 #.
 Create an Azure Batch account
 #.
-Run the analysis with Snakemake on the batch account
+Run the example Sankemake workflow on the batch account

 Setup